hedwig-im/hedwig/README.md

 To add Hedwig to an existing Elixir application, add `:hedwig` to your list of dependencies in your `mix.exs` file:

+**NOTE**: Hedwig is currently under active development and the APIs may change before the final 1.0.0 release.
+Please see the [CHANGELOG](https://github.com/hedwig-im/hedwig/blob/master/CHANGELOG.md) for upgrade instructions.

+If you care to live on the edge, feel free to install Hedwig from `master`.

 ```elixir
 defp deps do